We welcome applicants from Hong Kong who would like to apply for a place here at Christ's College.

 Offers for Mathematics include STEP II and III.
 Further information about STEP and preparation support is available on the Maths page.

-Some courses require a Written Assessment.
-The dates and registration details for these assessments vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.
+Some courses require an Admissions Test.
+The dates and registration details for these tests vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.
 It is essential to read the relevant Christ's subject pages in full to ensure that you are aware of the requirements.

 English Language requirements